Distillate vs Live Resin Vape Carts

 • Leak-resistant design

-This applies to both distillate and live resin carts.
+Poor hardware can ruin both distillate and live resin experiences.

 • No pesticides